 I started browsing on Etsy and Amazon and found some cute pyrex!
 I picked up these 2 cuties below from eBay!
-I confess, I picked up several pieces in the past week.
-Like the adorable pink stripped bowl in my tuna cake photo.
-I’m sure they will show up here or in my Instagram in the near future!
+I confess I picked up several pieces in the past week.
+Like the adorable pink striped bowl in my tuna cake photo.
+I’m sure they will show up here or on my Instagram in the near future!

-Granny’s Tuna Cakes (Quick & Easy 4 Ingredients)
+Granny’s Tuna Cakes (Quick & Easy 4 Ingredient Tuna Cakes)